NicolaLovo/GoogleCloudNotes/ch4-Identity-and-Access-Management/ch4.2-policies-and-conditions.md

 **Policy limitations**

-- 1 policy per resource
+- 1 policy per resource (project, folder, organization)
 - 1 policy can contain up to 1500 members of which at most 250 google groups
 - up to 7 minutes to fully propagate IAM changes
 - 100 conditional role bindings per policy